bengigo/school-library/README.md

 - Get to the directory you want to clone the project
 - Open the command promt in this directory
 - Type `git@github.com:bengigo/school-library.git`
-- Go to the repository folder in your command prompt cd morse-decoder
+- Go to the repository folder in your command prompt cd school-library
-- Go to command line and run ruby morse-decoder.rb or you can just paste the code on IRB (Interactive Ruby)

 To setup linters on your local environment, please follow these steps.